dnahol/KillYourDemons/README.md

 # Kill Your Demons 😈

-A cross-platform (Android and iPhone) mobile mediation game where you plunge into the depths of your psyche, take out your frustrations on those pesky emotions, and do some self-reflection along the way in this colorful take on the classic shoot 'em up game with twist.
+A cross-platform (Android and iPhone) mobile mediation game where you plunge into the depths of your psyche, take out your frustrations on those pesky emotions, and do some self-reflection along the way in this colorful take on the classic shoot 'em up game with a twist.

 Presented playable game demo at Bay Area Women in Games event and received positive reviews.
 Coming to an app store near you!